Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 ### Driver entry points for PAKE

 PAKE operation is divided into two stages: collecting inputs and computation.
 Core side is responsible for keeping inputs and core set-data functions do not have driver entry points.
 Collected inputs are available for drivers via get-data functions for `password`, `role` and `cipher_suite`.
-Lifetime of the inputs is limited by the lifetime of the core operation.

 ### PAKE driver dispatch logic
 The core decides whether to dispatch a PAKE operation to a driver based on the location of the provided password.